How to Maximize Your RESP Withdrawals

 Educational Assistance Payments

-Payments from your RESP during the post-secondary years are called Educational Assistance Payments (EAPs).
+Payments from your RESP made to your student during the post-secondary years are called Educational Assistance Payments (EAPs).
 Once enrolled in an eligible program, your student will request an EAP which includes the government grants and income earned while in the plan.

 Watch our video to learn more about how you can manage your EAP online: